 Personal interviews are one of the most used types of interviews, where the questions are asked personally directly to the respondent as a form of an individual interview.
 One of the many in-person interviews is a lunch interview, which is frequently better suited for casual inquiries and discussions.

 For this, a researcher can have a guide to online surveys to take note of the answers.
 A researcher can design his/her survey in such a way that they take notes of the comments or points of view that stands out from the interviewee.
 It can be a one-on-one interview as well.

 - When the interviewees and respondents are face-to-face, there is a way to adapt the questions if this is not understood.

-- More complete answers can be obtained if there is doubt on both sides or a particular information is detected that is remarkable.
+- More complete answers can be obtained if there is doubt on both sides or a remarkable piece of information is detected.

 - The researcher has an opportunity to detect and analyze the interviewee’s body language at the time of asking the questions and taking notes about it.

 - They are time-consuming and extremely expensive.